Dawntraoz-Storyblok/sb-onboarding-next/README.md

 yarn dev
 ```

+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Storyblok https config

+> To use Storyblok v2, you need to configure the Dev Server with HTTPS Proxy Server.
+To do this follow one of these guides: [MacOS](https://www.storyblok.com/faq/setup-dev-server-https-proxy) or [Windows](https://www.storyblok.com/faq/setup-dev-server-https-windows).

-In another terminal tab, go to your User folder, and run:
+Then, in another terminal tab, go to the folder where you ran the mkcert commands, and run:

 ```bash
 local-ssl-proxy --source 3010 --target 3000 --cert localhost.pem --key localhost-key.pem
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the main page structure by modifying `pages/[...slug].js`.
-The page auto-updates as you edit the file.
+You can now use [https://localhost:3010](https://localhost:3010) for the preview URL in your Storyblok space.

+## Next API routes section

 [API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
 This endpoint can be edited in `pages/api/hello.js`.